 customer object).
 Typically, this would be used for new customers or ones that prefer to shop as guests.
 Use the

-customer.id checkout option to checkout an existing customer.
-After a successful checkout is completed, the response will contain an order.
+customer.id checkout option to checkout for an existing customer.
+After a successful checkout is completed, the response contains an order.

 On checkout, an incomplete order is created.
 You can then use a third-party integration to handle your payment gateway.
-If the payment gateway is supported by Commerce Cloud (such as Stripe), the payment is processed externally but handled internally.
-When a successful validation is returned, Commerce Cloud flags the order as complete.
+If the payment gateway is supported by Commerce Cloud, such as Stripe, the payment is processed externally but handled internally.
+When a successful validation is returned, Commerce Cloud flags the order as

-If you are using a payment method not officially supported by Commerce Cloud (such as PayPal), the gateway needs to be implemented and handled manually.
-After the payment has been authorized and captured either through the Dashboard or API, the status of an order becomes complete.
+If you are using a payment method not officially supported by Commerce Cloud, the gateway needs to be implemented and handled manually.
+After the payment has been authorized and captured either through Commerce Manager or API, the status of an order becomes

 The status of an order and the status of shipping are handled separately, and so an order can be complete but not shipped.
 Orders that have not been shipped yet have a status of unfulfilled.
 This flag is generated automatically by Commerce Cloud when an order is created.
 Currently, you can only update the shipping status manually, through the API.
 After the order is shipped, flag its shipping status as fulfilled.

 If enabled, you can manage your stock.
-As such, your stock will be automatically updated as soon as a product is checked out.
+As such, your stock is automatically updated as soon as a product is checked out.